The BFF Digital Libraries

 Indictment of the world brings hope to God’s people.

-Chapters 24-27 crown the former chapters as it breaks away from the treatment of individual nations and deals with the whole world in judgment.
+Chapters 24-27 crown the former chapters as they break away from the treatment of individual nations and deal with the whole world in judgment.
 God’s people are not to fear of the world's judgment no matter how close it comes, but they are to hope in God’s sure salvation.
 Full discussion

 Isaiah Chapters 28-33